-This modern. stylish, first-floor apartment is situated in the heart of the Bastide, only minutes from Place Carnot.
+This stylish, first-floor apartment is situated in the heart of the Bastide, only minutes from Place Carnot.
 It takes its name from nearby St. Vincent church whose Sunday morning bells can be heard from the apartment.
 If you're feeling energetic you can climb the magnificent bell tower for wonderful views of the city and surrounding countryside.
-The apartment is within a few minutes walk of a variety of restaurants, bars and cafes as well as local supermarkets and shops and of course the wonderful outdoor market in Place Carnot.
+The apartment is within minutes walk of a variety of restaurants, bars and cafes as well as local supermarkets and shops and of course the wonderful outdoor market in Place Carnot.
 In summer you can take advantage of a whole range of events during the month long Festival including the many free outdoor concerts held in the nearby squares and at Xmas Place Carnot is transformed into a skating rink, with a Xmas market in nearby Place Gambetta.
 It is a short walk across the river Aude to the world-famous medieval walled Cite with its many shops and galleries and a wide choice of outdoor restaurants and cafes.
 Newly refurbished, with a king-size bed and modern shower room the apartment has everything you need for a carefree holiday and is close to all transport links for days out in the surrounding area.
 A car is not necessary but free parking is available nearby if required.
 Ideal location for those who like to be at the centre of things and enjoy a wide range of daytime activities and a good choice of nightlife.
+Unfortunately we do not currently have internet access but free Wifi is available at the friendly local bar 50m away.

 |Size||Sleeps up to 2, 1 bedrooms|